• Skip to primary navigation

 brushing empanadas with egg wash

-When ready to bake, arrange Argentinian empanadas on parchment-lined baking sheets.
-Brush tops with egg wash, and sprinkle sesame seeds (optional).
+When ready to bake the empanadas, arrange on parchment-lined baking tray.
+Brush the empanadas tops with egg wash, and sprinkle sesame seeds (optional).
 Bake at 400F until golden brown, rotating sheets halfway through, 30 to 40 minutes.

 What to serve with vegetarian empanadas?